turtl/www/views/pages/about.md

 The philosophy
 ==============

-The idea behind Turtl is that at any given moment, someone could break into the database and steal all the data...*and this would be just fine*.
-Be it hackers or government agencies, without your username and password, your data is a heap of rubbish to anyone looking at it.

-Obviously we go to great lengths to keep your data (encrypted or not) safe from prying eyes, but the point is that your data is meaningless without the keys that only you hold.
+We believe you should have control over who has access to your data.
+This is a real problem: with increasing threats from hackers and government surveillance, how can you trust the online services that store your private information?
+The idea behind Turtl is that _you shouldn't have to._

+We've set up our service so that only _you_ have the keys to your data and it gets encrypted _before_ it leaves your computer.
+That way, even if the NSA wiretaps your Internet connection, even if an army of mercenaries storms our data-center and steals our hard drives, your data is unreadable to everyone, including us.

+Because it's nobody else's business but yours.

 Why use encryption?
 ===================